 Make sure you tick the relevant box on the UCAS form so we are aware of your status right from the start.

-Before you even officially join Middlesex, we are here to support you with the transition from sixth form/college to higher education including advice and guidance on:
+During these unprecedented times, and before you even officially join Middlesex, we are still here to support you with the transition from sixth form/college to higher education.
+We can offer advice and guidance on:

 For further information on pre-entry support, please contact: